biscuit-auth/website/docs/src/Authorization-Policies.md

 right("bucket_5678", "/folder1/hello.txt", "write");
 ```

-The verifier's policy would still succeed, but the check from block 1 would
+The authorizer's policy would still succeed, but the check from block 1 would
 fail because it cannot find `operation("read")`.

-By playing with the facts provided on the token and verifier sides, generating
+By playing with the facts provided on the token and authorizer sides, generating
 data through rules, and restricting access with a series of checks, it is
 possible to build powerful rights management systems, with fine grained controls,
 in a small, cryptographically secured token.